-- Provides a total of up to \$2.83 billion in one-time funds for child care reimbursement increases: \$1.673 billion from various federal and general fund sources one-time, and up to \$1.158 billion Proposition 98 one-time, through the 2024-25 fiscal year to increase all child care and preschool rates, subject to collective bargaining. - Reduces family fees for childcare and preschool to 1% of total family income, for families making at least 75 percent of the state median income, beginning October 1, 2023, and appropriates \$78.4 million from non-Proposition 98 general fund and Proposition 98. - Extends the hold harmless for all childcare and preschool programs through September 30, 2023. - Adopts streamlined eligibility for the California State Preschool Program (CSPP) for three year olds, and four year olds newly eligible for Early Transitional Kindergarten. - Streamlines childcare eligibility determination for families with variable work schedules. - Adds CSPP and Expanded Learning Opportunities Program reporting to Community Care Licensing and Resource & Referral agencies. - Provides the child care nutrition programs an 8.22 percent COLA. - Provides \$1,870,000 one-time general fund and \$4 million one-time federal funds for the CalSPARK child care data system development. - Authorizes the Department of Social Services to develop an Alternative Methodology for child care and preschool program reimbursement rate deliberation. - Authorizes statutory changes to various child care programs for interagency transfers and provider reporting. - Approves Universal Preschool Workgroup extension, and adds Expanded Learning standards recommendations. - Approves 22 new positions across various child care-related programs at the California Department of Social Services.
+- Provides a total of \$1.7 billion in one-time funds for child care reimbursement increases from various federal, general fund, and Proposition 98 sources one-time, through the 2024-25 fiscal year to increase all child care and preschool rates with a regional "cost of care plus rate," beginning January 1, 2024. - Reduces family fees for childcare and preschool to 1% of total family income, for families making at least 75 percent of the state median income, beginning October 1, 2023, and appropriates \$78.4 million from non-Proposition 98 general fund and Proposition 98. - Changes the definitions for part time care in all early education and child care programs to fewer than twenty five hours of service in a week.
+Changes the definitions for full time care to twenty five or more hours of service in a week. - Extends enrollment-based funding through June 30, 2025 for all child care and preschool programs. - Appropriates \$80.1 million in General Fund for purposes of the Child Care Providers United California (CCPU) agreement terms for a health care trust. - Allocates \$100.1 million in General Fund for purposes of the CCPU agreement terms for a retirement trust - Allocates \$15 million for child care provider training, consistent with the CCPU agreement. - Requires the Departments of Social Services and Education contractors to provide plans for timely payments to child care and preschool providers, as specified, based on submission of required documentation, including but not limited to daily and monthly documentation. - Adopts streamlined eligibility for the California State Preschool Program (CSPP) for three year olds, and four year olds newly eligible for Early Transitional Kindergarten. - Streamlines childcare eligibility determination for families with variable work schedules.

+- Adds CSPP and Expanded Learning Opportunities Program reporting to Community Care Licensing and Resource & Referral agencies. - Provides the child care nutrition programs an 8.22 percent COLA. - Provides \$1,870,000 one-time general fund and \$4 million one-time federal funds for the CalSPARK child care data system development. - Authorizes the Department of Social Services to develop an Alternative Methodology for child care and preschool program reimbursement rate deliberation. - Requires reporting on Department of Social Services progress to obtain a federal waiver for an Alternative Methodology for all child care and preschool reimbursement rate policies, and implementation of the state federal plan. - Requires a single reimbursement rate structure to apply to subsidized childcare and development programs under the Department of Social Services and state preschool programs under the State Department of Education. - Authorizes statutory changes to various child care programs for interagency transfers and provider reporting. - Approves Universal Preschool Workgroup extension, and adds Expanded Learning standards recommendations. - Approves 22 new positions across various child care-related programs at the California Department of Social Services. - Ratifies the June 2023 agreement, between the state and Child Care Providers United